AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/megasign.md

 ---
 # Collect signatures in bulk

 In this video tutorial, you'll learn how to collect hundreds of signatures in just a few short steps.
-In this example, everyone gets their own liability waiver to sign, and you can track the progress of each individual waiver--so you know exactly who or who hasn’t signed.
+In this use case, everyone gets their own liability waiver to sign, and you can track the progress of each individual waiver--so you know exactly who or who hasn’t signed.
 Each online signature you capture is safe, secure, and legally valid.

 >[!VIDEO](https://video.tv.adobe.com/v/37839?hidetitle=true)